teaching-js/js-primer/assignment/spec.md

 > `POST` `/api/login`

 Takes in a `auth` object and returns a new token that can be used to validate identity to future calls to the api.
+Will also set the token in the cookie.

 Returns a error object on unsuccessful login

+> `GET` `/api/status`

+Takes in a url parameter `t` which specifies a user token and returns a status object If t is not specified, reads token from cookie

 > `GET` `/api/user`

-Takes in a url parameter `t` which specifies a user token and returns a user object
+Takes in a url parameter `t` which specifies a user token and returns a user object If t is not specified, reads token from cookie.

 > `GET` `/api/chats`

-Takes in a url parameter `t` which specifies a user token and returns a list of chat descriptor objects
+Takes in a url parameter `t` which specifies a user token and returns a list of chat descriptor objects If t is not specified, reads token from cookie.

 > `GET` `/api/messages`

 Takes in a url parameter `t` which specifies a user token, a parameter `cid` which is the id of the chat and `l` which specifies the maximum number of messages to grab.
 Returns a list of message objects.

+If t is not specified, reads token from cookie.

 ...more to be done